 or atomic missiles;

-Beginning today we must work together for a world that is
+Today we must work together for a world that is safe

 If all men and women learn to feel the suffering of others,